 The campus visit should include meetings with faculty, students, and administration.
-The initial meeting should include only the Provost, Associate Provost for Undergraduate and Graduate Studies, and External Reviewer.
-The last meeting (exit interview) should include only the Chair, Dean, Provost, Associate Provost for Undergraduate and Graduate Studies, and External Reviewer.
+The last meeting (exit interview) should include only the Chair, Dean, Provost, Associate Provost for Undergraduate and Graduate Studies and Strategic Planning, and External Reviewer.
 The schedule should include sufficient time for the reviewer to meet with faculty and students as deemed appropriate by the department.